 Customer success is a crucial consideration for businesses that provide solutions through a SaaS model.
 When customers use your service and derive measurable value, they remain as customers and present opportunities for additional revenue.
-But how can businesses best measure customer success?
+Businesses can best measure through customer success metrics.

 Many organizations find that they need to use several methods of measuring customer success, and also that metric needs can change during the customer life cycle.
 We’ve highlighted five essential customer success metrics that provide insight and transparency for most SaaS companies and their customers.

 #1 Churn rate — how many customers are you losing?

 Churn rate, or attrition rate, is the rate at which customers unsubscribe or otherwise cancel.
 Think of your SaaS business as a bucket.
 Your goals are to fill the bucket in an efficient and balanced manner.
 But in almost all cases, you want the bucket’s contents to grow.
 Success, then, means you have to build a bigger bucket.
 Churn is like the holes in a leaky bucket.

 Churn is represented as a percentage of existing customers who do not renew.
 Churn rate can be monthly or annual.
 It’s essential to know whether or not the figure is over a year or per month, because a five percent yearly churn rate may be acceptable, but can signal a massive problem if the rate occurs monthly.

 Churn rate is expressed through the following formula:

 Churn rate = number of churned customers / total number of customers

 Determining an ideal churn rate can be difficult, and often requires a more in-depth probe into the reasons behind the churn, and whether those renewing are poised to continue renewing.
 Ultimately, it’s paramount that your customers not only use your service but use it for their benefit.